rsmp-nordic/rsmp_validator/docs/pages/test_site.md

 Each RSpec test is run inside a separate Async task.

 # Exceptions
-Exceptions in you test code will be cause the test task to stop, and re-raise the exception ourside the reactor so that RSpec sees it.
+Exceptions in you test code will be cause the test task to stop, and re-raise the exception outside the reactor so that RSpec sees it.

 Exceptions can be caused by timeouts or otherwise be related to your test code.